CONSIDERING HOMESCHOOLING MINI-CONFERENCE

 33 South Third Street, Phoenix, AZ 85004

-Attendance at this pre-convention mini-conference does not include admission to the AFHE Convention Friday, July 7 and Saturday, July 8, 2017.
-On-site registration will be open from 4:30-5:30 PM for those who wish to register for the convention while you’re there Thursday and skip the lines Friday morning.
-For those who pre-register for the convention and attend Thursday, you’ll be able to pick up your name badges, welcome bag (one per family), and convention program.
+Attendance at this pre-convention mini-conference does not include admission to the AFHE Convention Friday, July 13 and Saturday, July 14, 2018.
+On-site registration will be open from 2:30-5:30 PM for those who wish to register for the convention while you’re at the Convention Center Thursday.
+For those who pre-register for the convention and attend Thursday, you’ll be able to pick up your name badges, welcome bag (one per family), and convention program and skip the check-in lines Friday morning.

 Visit the AFHE Convention REGISTRATION page for more information.